 seq_tup_read,

-seq_tup_read / seq_scan as avg_seq_read
+seq_tup_read / seq_scan AS avg_seq_read

 FROM